hashgraph/solo/docs/content/User/TaskTool.md

 npm run build
 ```

+### Start solo network

-Then, user can use one of the following three commands to quickly deploy a standalone solo network.
+User can use one of the following three commands to quickly deploy a standalone solo network.

 ```bash
 # Option 1) deploy solo network with two nodes